rubocop/ruby-style-guide/README.md

     STATES = %w(draft open closed)
     ```

-* Avoid %W.

-* Avoid the creation of huge gaps in arrays.
+7.4.
+Use parentheses are the delimeters for `%w`.

     ```Ruby
+    # bad
+    STATES = %w[draft open closed]

+    # good
+    STATES = %w(draft open closed)

+7.3.
+Avoid %W.

+7.4.
+Avoid the creation of huge gaps in arrays.

+    ```Ruby
     arr = []
     arr[100] = 1 # now you have an array with lots of nils
     ```

-* Use `Set` instead of `Array` when dealing with unique elements. `Set`
-  implements a collection of unordered values with no duplicates.
-This
-  is a hybrid of `Array`'s intuitive inter-operation facilities and
-  `Hash`'s fast lookup.
+7.5.
+Use `Set` instead of `Array` when dealing with unique elements. `Set` implements a collection of unordered values with no duplicates.
+This is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.

-* Use symbols instead of strings as hash keys.
+7.6.
+Use symbols instead of strings as hash keys.

     ```Ruby
     # bad